 December is a beautiful month for photography in the North, especially in areas that celebrate Christmas.
 Despite being the darkest month of the year, you have a great variety of subjects to photograph, from the night sky and city lights to the first snowflakes and winter mist.
-And, of course, there are all the Christmas lights!
+And, of course, it’s the best season for capturing Christmas lights images!

 The tricky part in December isn’t finding subjects, but rather composing and shooting them.
 The darkness can make photography more difficult, and good composition can seem impossible with bright, chaotic Christmas decorations.
 Christmas lights can be particularly hard to shoot since they combine both challenges.
 You have to shoot with difficult lighting and clutter.

-How can you create a simple, compelling picture under these conditions?
+How can you create a simple, compelling photo under these conditions?
 Though challenging, it’s not impossible, even for beginners.
-Here are some techniques and compositions you can try out to get beautiful images of Christmas lights.
+Here are some techniques and compositions you can try out to get beautiful Christmas lights images.

 Inspiration for Pictures of Christmas Lights